bardhprenkaj/HANSEL/README.md

 * **DynTree-Cycles**: Synthetic data set where each instance is a graph.
 The instance can be either a tree or a tree with several cycle patterns connected to the main graph by one edge

 * **DBLP-Coauthors**: It contains graphs where the vertices represent authors, and the connections are co-authorship relationships between two authors.

+* **BTC-Alpha** and **BTC-OTC**: It contains who-trust-whom networks of traderson the Bitcoin Alpha and Bitcoin OTC platforms

+* **Bonanza**:  This is similar to eBay and Amazon Marketplace in that users create an account to buy or sell various goods.
+After a buyer purchases a product from a seller, both can provide a rating about the other along with a short comment.

 ### Oracles: